-The most famous gorge system in Slovakia is the Slovak Paradise of great complexity.
-This is followed by the second most popular gorge in the country, the lesser-known but more romantic Diery Gorge (also known as Jánosík Gorge).
+Slovakia's most famous gorge system is the Slovak Paradise of great complexity.
+The country's second most popular gorge, the lesser-known but more romantic Diery Gorge, follows this.
 The picturesque Little Fatra is home to the strait, whose steps and ladders enchant everyone.

-One of the most popular excursion destinations in Slovakia and the Highlands hides a beautiful hiking trail and gorge.
+One of Slovakia's most popular excursion destinations and the Highlands hides a beautiful hiking trail and gorge.
 A playground made of nature.

 |Location||Little Fatra, Rozsutec|